Fall Theme and Centers for Preschoolers

 Affiliate Disclosure: “This post contains affiliate links, which means I receive a small commission, at no extra cost to you, if you make a purchase using those links.”

-The school is well on its way and fall is upon us.
+School is well on its way, and fall is upon us.
 It is a pretty season, especially in places where you can see the change in the leaves.

-Here in Florida is the same all year round.
-Heat, humidity, and sun.
-Boring.
-I’ve been trying to see all those beautiful colors in the leaves in person for years now, and every time I’m able to go to other states to do that, which is normally around Thanksgiving, is already too late.
+Here in Florida, heat, humidity, and sun are the same all year round.
+It’s boring.
+I’ve been trying to see all those beautiful colors in the leaves in person for years now, but whenever I can go to other states to do that, usually around Thanksgiving, it is already too late.

-Anyways, today I wanted to bring ideas and free printables for all your centers, to turn your classroom or home into a fall paradise of learning activities, where you can address all the domains in a fun and educational way.
+Anyway, today, I wanted to share ideas and free printables for all your centers, turning your classroom or home into a fall paradise of learning activities where you can address all domains in a fun and educational way.

 Circle Time

-Circle Time is a very important activity to kick off the day and introduce what you have scheduled for that day, and for preschoolers to learn how to respect each other and the teacher while they are together as a large group.
+Circle Time is a significant activity to kick off the day and introduce what you have scheduled for that day.
+It is also a time for preschoolers to learn how to respect each other and the teacher while together as a large group.

-I like to start circle time with a song related to the theme I have for that week, in this case, Fall, and then continue with a storybook or a short activity.
+I like to start circle time with a song related to my theme for that week, in this case, Fall, and then continue with a storybook or a short activity.
 These are some of the songs you can use:

 Literacy